What Are The Side Effects Of Plexaderm? | Truths Uncovered Fast

 Can Plexaderm Cause Skin Irritation?

-Yes, Plexaderm can cause mild irritation such as redness or itching, especially for individuals with sensitive skin.
-This reaction is often due to ingredient sensitivity and typically subsides shortly after application.
+Yes, Plexaderm can cause mild irritation such as redness, stinging, or itching, especially for individuals with sensitive skin.
+This reaction is often due to ingredient sensitivity, overapplication, or applying the product too close to the eyes.

 How Does Skin Type Affect Plexaderm Side Effects?